What are the best areas to live in Colombo, Sri Lanka?

 This suburb is vibrant, bustling, and a popular location for visitors to the city.
 Again, prices are quite high, but the area is safe and close to all amenities.
 The area’s main shopping mall, Majestic City, is a great pull for tourists and locals alike.
 Within this shopping mall, there are a number of diverse retail outlets and several cinemas.

 There are lots of eateries in this district, as well as casinos and other entertainment venues catering for every taste.
 The western side of the suburb is right next to the Indian Ocean.
-The area is steeped in history and is famous for its private sector educational institutions, including some establishments which specialise in Information Technology training, the Holy Family Convent girls’ school and the highly reputable Colombo Hindu College.
+The area is steeped in history and is famous for its public and private sector educational institutions, including the leading girls’ school Visakha Vidyalaya, the Holy Family Convent girls’ school, Muslim Ladies College, Sr. Peters College and the highly reputable Colombo Hindu College.

 Thanks to the districts close proximity to these institutions, it is very suitable for families.
 A large family home in Bambalapitiya, like this five-bedroom home near the main shopping mall, is on the market for LKR 175 million.
 Apartments for sale in Colombo 4 are much more common in our listings, however, and prices range from 20 to 40 million LKR.